DEFRA/git-training/README.md

 ## Prerequisites trainer

- - Create a new branch for the new session
+ - Roll back to base tag for a new session
- - Add new branch to Heroku build

 ## Demo site